curran/d3-component/README.md

 The specified *function* will be invoked whenever a new component instance is created, and will be passed the following arguments:

  * *selection* A D3 selection that contains a single DOM element.
- * *setState* A function that can be used to set the local state of the component instance.
-The *setState* function accepts a single argument *state*, an object, and assigns all properties present on the *state* object to the previous state object.
-Any properties on the previous state object that are not present in the new state object will not be removed.
+ * *setState* A function that sets the local state by performing a shallow merge.
+The *setState* function accepts a single argument which can be either an object or a function.
+   * If *setState* is passed an object, the local state will be updated to be a shallow merge of the previous state and the given object.
+   * If *setState* is passed a function, the local state will be updated to be a shallow merge of the previous state and the object returned from the given function.

 After the initial render, whenever *setState* is invoked, the component re-renders itself, passing the new state into the render function.

 As an example of manipulating DOM structures when the component instance is created, here's a `card` component that appends nested `<div>`s when the component instance gets created.